Carrie Underwood Works Up A Sweat In Stretchy Tank Top & Tight Leggings

 Carrie Underwood flaunted her muscular arms while she got her sweat on wearing her CALIA by Carrie workout gear, and the Instagram account for the clothing brand caught it on camera.

-In the photo, which was posted to Instagram on Thursday, Carrie is seen lifting a medicine ball above her head while sporting a light blue tank top made from stretchy material.
+In the photo, which was posted to Instagram on Thursday, Carrie was seen lifting a medicine ball above her head while sporting a light blue tank top made from stretchy material.
 The shirt not only showcased the singer’s arms, but also clung to her torso to put her flat tummy and tiny waist on full display.

-Carrie paired the top with some black leggings with a gray speckled print on them.
+Carrie paired the top with some black leggings featuring a gray speckled print.
 The tight pants hugged the “Cry Pretty” songbird’s curvy hips and world-famous legs.

 The Grammy winner may have been working hard in the shot, but she looked stunning while doing so with her long, blond hair pulled back into a classic ponytail behind her head.